akabul0us/So_You_Want_To_Build_A_Nethunter_Kernel/README.md

 Before you begin ANY of this process, you should have ALREADY:

 - Unlocked the bootloader on your device
-- Installed an AOSP (Android Open-Source Project) based ROM (LineageOS, crDroid, etc) *- (optional: installed a custom recovery)*
+- Installed an AOSP (Android Open-Source Project) based ROM (LineageOS, crDroid, etc) *(optional: installed a custom recovery)*
-- Rooted your phone with Magisk 28.1 + enabled Zygisk *- (if you have a newer version of Magisk, reboot to recovery and flash Magisk 28.1)*
+- Rooted your phone with Magisk ~~28.1~~ + enabled Zygisk *(edited to mention: with the newest versions of NHTerm, you can now safely update Magisk to the newest version)*
 - Flashed the kali-nethunter-(year.release-number)-generic-arm64-minimal.zip in Magisk
-- Check that the Nethunter app + Nethunter terminal app work
+- Check that the Nethunter app + Nethunter Terminal app work
-- Updated all installed packages `apt update && apt upgrade -y` *- (optional: added metapackages)*
+- Updated all installed packages `apt update && apt upgrade -y` *(optional: added metapackages)*
 - Flashed the wireless firmware for Nethunter Magisk module

 **In order to complete this process, you will need:**